a-da/python-ciur/README.rst

 ======================
 Ciur is an romanian word that means in english `Sieve <https://en.wikipedia.org/wiki/Sieve>`_.

+It has the same purpose "device for separating wanted elements from unwanted material".

 License
 =======
 MIT-licensed code may be included in proprietary code without any additional restrictions.